 Ultrasonography reveals an area of hypoechoic [low echogenicity] signal change and increased thickness corresponding to the area of clinical tenderness.

-Whether ultrasonography or MRI, imaging is not useful in monitoring outcomes following intervention.
+Whether ultrasonography or MRI, imaging is not useful in monitoring outcomes following an intervention.

 Treatment of Patellar Tendinosis